Aqaba

 Ruins of the city of Ayla

 The interesting remains of ancient Ayla, a medieval Islamic city that thrived from the seventh and the twelfth centuries AD, are located in the center of the current port city of Aqaba.
 The hectare-plus archeological complex includes the remnants of a mosque, cobblestone streets, public baths, and a fortified castle.
-Ayla is a treasure for history and culture enthusiasts because of its many archeological discoveries, which include Quranic inscriptions, gold coins from the Fatimid era, and ornate Islamic ceramics.

 Sharif Hussein bin Ali Mosque

-Located in the heart of the coastal city of Aqaba, it is a stunning monument that combines architectural beauty with rich cultural history.
-The mosque stands out not only for its large dome, but also for its slender minarets and intricate decorations on the outer walls.
+Located in the heart of the coastal city of Aqaba, Sharif Hussein bin Ali Mosque stands out not only for its large dome, but also for its slender minarets and intricate decorations on the outer walls.
 Reason why it is considered the largest of all the mosques in Jordan.
-Its location is strategic as it is next to the Red Sea and also offers a picturesque and spectacular environment for visitors.
+Its location is strategic as it is next to the Red Sea.

 Souk and traditional markets

-Souks, sometimes referred to as traditional markets or souks, are an integral aspect of Arab culture.
+Souks, or traditional markets, are an integral aspect of Arab culture.
 In addition to being a popular travel destination in North and Middle Eastern nations.
 These vibrant outdoor markets provide a one-of-a-kind experience, bursting with sounds, scents, and colors.
-These components transport visitors back in time and teach them about the customs of the area.
+Exploring a souk is a great opportunity to discover exotic spices, dried fruits, unique crafts and gold jewelry.
+Shoppers will enjoy haggling for treasures such as silk fabrics, colorful saris and handmade rugs.

 Beaches and coral reefs